 Here is another post on making chores fun for kids with another free incentive printable where they roll the dice to figure out the chore they’re doing each day!

-If they are vacuuming let’s say, make sure your vacuum is not too heavy for them to push, is ready for them to use (the bin has been emptied), and is user friendly (some vacuums are much more user friendly than others believe me).
+If they are vacuuming let’s say, make sure your vacuum is not too heavy for them to push.
+Make sure it is ready for them to use (the bin has been emptied), and is user friendly (some vacuums are much more user friendly than others believe me).
 Younger ages may not be ready to empty it but surely can push it.

 For instance, our house is comprised of 4 girls and Daddy (lucky man).
 With that said, there is A LOT of hair that gets vacuumed up in our household.